Foreign tax credit

 - they were acquired from a related party before 1 July 2016 (including through a tax-neutral transaction) and were already eligible for the prior IP regime or benefited from a foreign country’s IP regime that was similar to the prior IP regime in Luxembourg before the acquisition.

-IP assets acquired from any related party between 31 December 2015 and 30 June 2016 that did not benefit from an IP regime before being acquired will only be eligible for the prior IP regime through 31 December 2016.
+IP assets acquired from any related party between 31 December 2015 and 30 June 2016 that did not benefit from an IP regime before being acquired were only be eligible for the prior IP regime through 31 December 2016.

 IP assets acquired or developed after 30 June 2016 cannot benefit from the prior IP regime.
 Those assets and related income and expenses will be subject to the standard tax regime and rates or may benefit from a future IP regime that could be based on the ‘nexus approach' prescribed by the EU Code of Conduct Group and the OECD to counter harmful tax practices.